 The octagon was first used as a workshop for shop projects.
 The schoolhouse had no electricity through the 1920s and was heated by a central round coal heater.
 A larger schoolhouse had been built in 1866 on the same property.
 By 1907, the larger two-story building held grades four through six upstairs and seven through nine downstairs.
 While the younger students, grades one through three, attended school in the octagon building.
 Outside the buildings were amenities typical for that time: a water bucket well, woodshed, and “privy.”

-Both schools were closed in the 1970s when Downsville Elementary School was built about one mile away near the New Hope Lutheran Church.
+Both schools were closed in the 1970s when the Downsville Elementary School was built, about one mile away, across the river and near the New Hope Lutheran Church.